 Continuing Education Opportunities for Counselors in Vermont

-- Healthcare Training Institute The Healthcare Training Institute provides continuing education units approved by the National Board for Certified Counselors (NBCC).
+- Healthcare Training Institute The Healthcare Training Institute provides continuing education units approved by the NBCC.
 The institute offers online courses in various mental health fields, including counseling and marriage and family therapy.
 Counselors can opt for video and audio courses in topics such as couples' therapy, anger management, and ethical boundaries.

-Resources and Professional Organizations for Counselors in Vermont
+Resources & Professional Organizations for Counselors in Vermont

 - NBCC Examinations Through this website, counseling students can locate important information about the two counseling exams necessary for licensure in Vermont.
 Students can also access study guides and order their scores.